Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Model

-\paragraph{Assumptions:} We will assume that there exist $U, B_{\min} > 0$ such that the set of possible buyer types $\Theta$ is given by $\Theta = (0,U)^d \times (B_{\min},U)$.
+\paragraph{Assumptions.} We will assume that there exist $U, B_{\min} > 0$ such that the set of possible buyer types $\Theta$ is given by $\Theta = (0,U)^d \times (B_{\min},U)$.
 In a similar vein, we also assume that the set of possible item types $A$ is a subset of the positive orthant $\R_+^d$.
 We will restrict our attention to $d \geq 2$, which is the regime in which our feature-vector based valuation model yields interesting insights.
-To completely specify the aforementioned probability spaces, we endow $A$, $\Theta$ and $\Theta_w$ with the Lebesgue sigma algebra.
+To completely specify the aforementioned probability spaces, we endow $A$, $\Theta$ and $\Theta_w$ with the Lebesgue $\sigma-$algebra.
 Moreover, we will assume that the distributions $F$ and $G$ have density functions.
 Note that the distribution $G$ can be any distribution on $\Theta$, including one with probability zero on some regions of $\Theta$.
 Thus we can address any buyer distribution, so long as it has a density and is supported on a bounded subset of the strictly-positive orthant with a positive lower bound on the possible budgets.
 Similarly, $F$ can capture a wide variety of item distributions.
-For ease of exposition, we will also assume that $r(\alpha) >0$ for each $\alpha \in A$.
-All of our results hold for general reserve prices $r: A \to \R$, but the general case leads to more complex proofs without much additional insight.
+It is worth noting that any distribution that lacks a density can be approximated arbitrarily well by a distribution with a density, thereby extending the reach of our results to arbitrary distributions.